hernandezraymondm/Next-Auth-Template/README.md

 ## Overview

-Next-Auth-Template is a comprehensive authentication template built with the latest technologies to streamline the integration of robust authentication systems in your Next.js projects.
-It utilizes Auth.js for authentication, middleware configuration for advanced routing and security, Resend for email services, Node.js as the runtime environment, ShaDCN UI for user interface components, and Clerk for user management and authentication services.
+This project is a demonstration of authentication using NextAuth.
+It includes setting up user authentication, managing sessions, and integrating with various providers.

 ## Key Features

 - 🔐 **Next-auth v5 (Auth.js)**
-- 🔑 **WebAuthen Passkey**
+- 🔑 **WebAuthn Passkey**
 - 🚀 **Next.js 15 with server actions**
 - 🔑 **Credentials Provider**
 - 🌐 **OAuth Provider** (Social login with Google & Facebook)